ColinJohnson747/Homework-Four/README.md

-# Homework-Four

-This home work was about us making a quiz.
-The quiz is meant to test our general knowledge of Javascript, and how to apply it.

-The quiz is five questions long, and at the end you are given your score in time remaining, and are able to save your score locally.
+Online Quiz

+In this project I created a quiz that test general knowledge about coding.

+As a programmer, you want to be able to keep your mind sharp so that you are able to perform effectivly and efficently.
+This online quiz should help you.

+When you take the test, you can save your score, and come back to try and beat it,  in order to become a better programmer.